Download Careers360 App

 • Polymeric gene interaction is when two dominant alleles in genes act together to enhance a phenotype or create a medium-type phenotype.

-• Example: Color of kernels in wheat.
+• Example: Colour of kernels in wheat.

-• The ratio in F2: Altered into 9:6:1 and other ratios showing the combined effect.
+• F2 ratio: 9:6:1, and other ratios show the combined effect.

 • Mechanism: Both dominant alleles are of an equal degree in the expression of phenotype; therefore, it enhances or leads to a medium-type phenotype.